NaokiHori/EllipsesInFlows/README.rst

 Overview
 ********

-This library numerically solves the motion of elliptic bodies governed by the Newton-Euler equations suspended in viscous liquid by means of the finite-difference and the immersed boundary methods.
+This library numerically solves the motion of elliptic bodies governed by the Newton-Euler equations suspended in viscous liquid by means of the finite-difference and the immersed-boundary methods.

-Please refer to `Simple Navier-Stokes Solver <https://github.com/NaokiHori/SimpleNavierStokesSolver>`_ and `the documentation of this library <https://naokihori.github.io/EllipsesInFlows/index.html>`_ for details.
+Please refer to `the documentation <https://naokihori.github.io/EllipsesInFlows/index.html>`_ for details.

-This library is still under development, and especially the documentation is far from being sufficient.

 ********
 Features